Polprzewodnikowy/N64FlashcartMenu/docs/99_developer_guide.md

 ## Generate documentation
 Run `doxygen` from the dev container terminal.
 Make sure you fix the warnings before creating a PR!
-Generated documentation is located in `output/docs` folder and auto-published to the `gh-pages` branch when merged with `main`.
+Generated documentation is located in the `output/docs` folder and auto-published to the `gh-pages` branch when merged with `main`.

 ### Test generated docs in dev-container
 Install Prerequisites: